List of Indonesian ambassadors: Current Indonesian ambassadors

 In addition to the ambassadors, Indonesia has maintained a de facto embassy in Taiwan, the Indonesian Economic and Trade Office to Taipei.
 The office is headed by a Ministry of Trade official and reports directly to the Minister of Trade.
 The current head of office is Arif Sulistiyo, who has served since 19 September 2024.

 Ambassadors to international organizations

+In contrast to all other Indonesian permanent missions, which is either headed by a permanent representative or double hatted with an ambassador, the Indonesian permanent representative to the Organisation of Islamic Cooperation is double hatted with the Indonesian consul general in Jeddah.
+Both the consulate general and the embassy in Riyadh (of which the consulate general is subordinate to) is accredited to the Organisation of Islamic Cooperation.

 Current ambassadors from Indonesia to international organizations: